Taylor Trammell Player Props: Mariners vs. Pirates

-Taylor Trammell -- 0-for-1 in his last game -- will be in action for the Seattle Mariners versus the Pittsburgh Pirates, with Mitch Keller on the mound, on May 26 at 10:10 PM ET.
+The Seattle Mariners, including Taylor Trammell (batting .143 in his past 10 games, with a home run, two walks and four RBI), battle starting pitcher Roansy Contreras and the Pittsburgh Pirates at T-Mobile Park, Saturday at 4:10 PM ET.

-In his most recent game he had a hitless showing (0-for-1) against the Athletics.
+In his previous game he had a one-hit performance (1-for-4) against the Pirates.

 Taylor Trammell Game Info & Props vs. the Pirates